 Local Health Departments, State Health Department, Consumer Protection, colleges and universities, tribal governments, and private industry.

-Employment of occupational health and safety specialists is projected to grow 7 percent from 2012 to 2022, slower than the average for all occupations.
-Specialists will be needed to work in a wide variety of industries to ensure that employers are adhering to both existing and new regulations.
+Overall employment of occupational health and safety specialists and technicians is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Specialists and technicians will be needed in a wide variety of industries to ensure that employers adhere to both existing and new regulations.

 Most employers are seeking a 4yr degree in Environmental Health, Public Health, or other Science-based degree.
 Also food service inspector training, on-site sewage disposal certification (phase I and phase II), lead inspector or lead inspector/risk assessor training are routinely desired.
 These training’s are either sponsored by DPH or private consultants (lead training’s only).